mchablani/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
-For the image it got wrong the right one was the one with second highest probability.
+For the image it got wrong the right one was the one with second highest probability.  this seems inline with 92% accuracy observed on test set.